Neoministein/Mp4Split/SettingsReadme.md

-Level 5 "Keypress": Shows you every Key you press Level 4 "Debug": Shows you Debug information while the program is running Level 3 "Info": Shows you in which state the program is Level 2 "Warn": Shows you warning when something didn't go as planned Level 1 "Error": Shows you when something went wrong but the program can still function Level 0 "Fatal": Show you messages when horrible went wrong and the operation can't function anymore
+Level 5 "Keypress": Shows you every Key you press Level 4 "Debug": Shows you Debug information while the program is running Level 3 "Info": Shows you in which state the program is Level 2 "Warn": Shows you a warning when something didn't go as planned Level 1 "Error": Shows you when something went wrong but the program can still function Level 0 "Fatal": Show you a messages when something went horrible wrong and the operation needs to be stoped
 ```

 ## ClipLength